Constraint: sanitize on ingest and output

 > | > | ✅ |

-The goal was reached — the database now contained only safe symbols, and the UI represented them nicely.
+The goal was reached.
+The database contained only safe symbols, and the UI rendered them nicely.
 But at what price?
-I asked.

-Fun fact: Single UTF symbol requires less space compared with 3+ ASCII symbols in utf encoding.
+Fun fact: one UTF symbol can take less space than a 3+ character ASCII entity.

 # Trade-offs of Unicode substitution

-- First, legacy systems: If a system still uses KOI8-R and similar, this isn’t for it (legacy email clients, for example).
+- Legacy systems: If a system still uses KOI8-R and similar, this isn’t for it (legacy email clients, for example).
 Legacy fate.

 - This approach has to work consistently across the entire backend.

-- Any tech decision has to work consistently, isn’t it?
+- Any tech decision has to work consistently.

 - Database content isn’t pure user input, but is it a real problem?